NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Results

 The first step in establishing the model is training the QAE.
 As errors propagate in each step, it is crucial to ensure the QAE implementation achieves high accuracy.
-We demonstrate the compression of 4 qubits to 2, using the configuration shown in Figure \ref{fig:QAE}.
+We demonstrate the compression of 4 qubit \ce{H2} states to 2 qubits, using the configuration shown in Figure \ref{fig:QAE}.

-With the training of the QAE a fidelity loss of the trash state of $4.46 \cdot 10^{-10}$ was achieved, which resulted in a mean absolute error (MAE) of the energy of $1.738 \cdot 10^{-7}$.
-This is within expectations, as the state fidelity is equal to or lower than the trash state fidelity, as stated by Romero et al. The currently found accuracy for the 4 to 2-qubit compression will be the maximum achievable accuracy for the training data.
+The training of the QAE for this small size required only 6 sample points to train in order to get sufficient accuracy.
+As for demonstration purposes, we used a statevector simulation, where the evaluations of the different samples are executed in parallel, and training can be done in a matter of minutes.
+The results of training the QAE are summarized in Table \ref{tab:H2_QAE}.
+A training fidelity loss of the trash state of $2.22 \cdot 10^{-11}$ was achieved, which measures a mean absolute error (MAE) of the \ce{H2} energy of $8.38 \cdot 10^{-10}$.
+The energy loss being higher compared to the training loss is expected, as the state fidelity will always be equal to or lower than the trash state fidelity \cite{Romero_2017}.
+As the loss from compression cannot be restored, the error of any later training result will not be lower than the compression error.
+For achieving chemical accuracy ($\approx 1.59 e^{-3}$,) the achieved accuracy can be considered accurate enough.